 Overwintering Moss Rose

 If your moss rose has thrived all summer long and you want to continue caring for it indoors in winter, dig up healthy plants that do not have pests.
-Do not wait until frost hits to dig up your moss roses.
+Do not wait until frost hits to dig up your moss roses, because frost will burn or kill the plants.
 Fill a plant container with commercial potting soil, not garden soil.
 A cactus soil blend works well.
 Use a container that will provide the portulaca with plenty of drainage.
 Fill the container with soil to about 2 inches below the lip of the container.

 You'll need to water the portulaca when the soil is dry.
 You don't want the plant to sit in a wet container, so discard water that collects in the saucer beneath the pot.
 When inside, keep the portulaca in a sunny spot, preferably a south-facing window.
 Make sure the room temperature is set at 60 degrees or warmer.